D4dx-backend/ward-management/ward-management-system/CLUSTER_VISITS_LAYOUT_UPDATE.md

 └── Summary Stats Card (if data exists)
 ```

-The layout is now consistent with your system's design language while maintaining all the dynamic functionality for cluster visits tracking.
+The layout is now consistent with your system's design language while maintaining all the dynamic functionality for House Visits tracking.